-Try to avoid cutting into the quick of the claw.
+Try to avoid cutting into the Quick of the claw.
 This can be done by trimming only the tips of the claw.
-If you are unable to distinguish the claw and the quick you should avoid cutting.
-Try some gentle filing do this little and often to avoid irritation.
+If you are unable to distinguish the claw and the Quick you should avoid cutting.
+Try some gentle filing and do this little and often to avoid irritation.

 Stypic powder is a hemostatic agent that works by contracting the tissue to seal the blood vessel and stop bleeding.
-Nail Safe and Trimmex Powder are couple of options available on amazon.
-Only buy the smallest option available a little goes a long way.
+Nail Safe and Trimmex Powder are couple of options available on Amazon.
+Only buy the smallest option available as a little goes a long way.

 For claws that have extreme overgrowth and nail curling you might prefer to take them to the vet who can trim them for you and show you the best technique for your bearded dragon.
 Some vets offer nail trimming services for free – Always worth asking!

 If you find your bearded dragon has a long Quick regular nail / claw care will help the quick to recede.

 We often get asked how to trim bearded dragon nails and although it’s not difficult there are some particular things you need to look out for.
 It’s helpful to understand the anatomy of the bearded dragon nails before setting about bearded dragon nail care.
 The anatomy is similar to that of dogs and cats.